ejagoda14/sceptre_scripts/README.md

 Rscript for_submit_cleaner_and_w_reps_power_simulation_workflow_EJ_new_w_sceptre_fixed_new_1.23.24_w_no_mast_input.R arg1 arg2

-arg 1 is the args file, for example see: inputs_tab_wtc11_16_lanes.txt arg 2 is a file with the list of guides to simluate the power analysis for (note, you can split a guide file into many smaller files to run multiple jobs in parallel(
+arg 1 is the args file, for example see: inputs_tab_wtc11_16_lanes.txt arg 2 is a file with the list of guides to simluate the power analysis, for example see: guide_file.txt (note, you can split a guide file into many smaller files to run multiple jobs in parallel)